thoughtbot/apprenticeship/onboarding-packet.md

 ## Dropbox (http://dropbox.com)

-Ask Matt Jankowski, Chad Pytel, Joe Ferris, or Dan Croak for access to the shared "Library" Dropbox folder.
+You have access to the "Library" Dropbox folder.
 This folder contains workshops, books, papers, and other resources that we've purchased in the past and now share with everyone at thoughtbot.
 It's an easy way to learn something for free.

 ## Tumblr (http://tumblr.com)